adarsh-2425/OTP-based-Authentication-System/README.md

 - User registration with email verification using OTP
 - User login with OTP verification
 - User profile route with authentication
-- Delete users (admin only) with role-based authorization

 ## Setup and Installation